 One of few programs offered in the Southeast, the geospatial and environmental informatics program brings together information technology, spatial science, data analysis, natural resources and ecological modeling to prepare you for in demand technological careers where “Big data” drives decisions.

 Professionals are in high demand for collecting, collating, modeling, analyzing, visualizing, and communicating geospatial information.
 Graduates can anticipate a wide variety of career opportunities within public agencies and government, private corporations, and consulting firms as:

 - Data and information specialists

 - Land use and resource planners

-Contact the School of Forestry and Wildlife Sciences to begin an exciting career in the diverse and rapidly growing fields of geospatial and environmental informatics!
+Ready to get started?
+Our student advisors in the School of Forestry and Wildlife Sciences are available to help you begin an exciting career in the diverse and rapidly growing fields of geospatial and environmental informatics!

 - GSEI Brochure

 - Path to the Plains, AU-SUSCC GSEI Program